BIO

 Stephen Zacks has spent the last twenty-five years dedicated to advocacy journalism, architecture criticism, book editing, urbanism, project organizing—and lately, improving his tennis technique.
 A native of Flint, Michigan, he graduated from Michigan State University and New School for Social Research with a bachelor’s in interdisciplinary humanities and a master’s in liberal studies.
 Until recently based in New York City, he currently lives in Mexico City.

-His cultural history Ruin: The Birth of Cultural Capital in Late 20th Century New York City is currently in contract negotiations.
+His cultural history A Beautiful Ruin: The Rebirth of New York City in the Age of Financialization—Wild Actions, Cultural Actions, and Radical Organizing in Abandoned Space will be published by Inventory Press in spring 2027.
 His monograph on the seminal late twentieth–century New York artist G.H.
 Hovagimyan, Situationist Funhouse, was published by ORO Editions in 2022.
 He recently completed an English translation of French philosopher Vladimir Jankélévich’s influential three-part essay L’aventure, l’ennuie, et le serieux (“Adventure, Boredom, and the Serious”) [1963].

 In 2011, he founded Flint Public Art Project to organize public events, workshops, and permanent and temporary installations to inspire residents to reimagine the city, reclaim vacant and underutilized buildings and lots, and use innovative tools to steer the long-range urban planning of Flint, Michigan.
 He serves as president of the nonprofit Amplifier Inc., a non-governmental organization that employs emerging ideas, media, design, and aesthetic strategies to advance alternative political and economic frameworks and institutional transformation.
 His projects have received awards from ArtPlace, Creative Capital, Warhol Foundation, National Endowment for the Arts, Graham Foundation, MacDowell, and the New York State Council on the Arts.